AaYuSh11233/EntangleMe/GUIDE.md

 **Problem**: When you first enter the site, the "Get Started" and "Learn More" buttons may not be clickable.

-**Symptoms**:
-- Buttons appear but don't respond to clicks
-- No visual feedback when hovering or clicking
-- Console may show errors

 **Solution**:
 1. **Refresh the page** (Ctrl+F5 or Cmd+Shift+R)
 2. If that doesn't work, clear browser cache and cookies
 3. Try opening in an incognito/private window

-**Root Cause**: This is likely due to React component state initialization issues or JavaScript loading problems.

-**Prevention**: The team is working on fixing this in the codebase.

 ---